HwWobbe/Wip-tasks/README.md

 ## GeoSpatial 'hints':
 The integraion of GeoSpatial data shoild proceed and should precede the imminent release of the plugin

+- reference the existing Volcanoes data demo
+  - preoare to show this to CivicAtlas

 ## Canadian Postal Code 'hints':

 Toronto is a large Canadian city that like all of Canada, has been encoded for Mail Delivery purposes.